This street honours Lord Dufferin, Canada’s third Governor-General. It is on the Selkirk Town Plan of 1875.

 Lady Dufferin wrote in her journal that the arch was “surmounted with railway implements”.
 She recognized the symbolism and the enthusiasm of the designers and wrote: “for this is the spot where the Great Pacific Railway is to cross the Red River”.

 The Governor-General and his wife were greeted as heroes.
 Lord Dufferin delivered a stirring address that was taken as confirmation that Selkirk really was going to be a significant place.

 Lord and Lady Dufferin were certainly the bravest of all Vice-regal couples.
 They felt it was their mission to “show the flag” on the frontiers of this new nation.
 They undertook to visit all of Canada’s new territories.
 They lived in tents, travel led by canoes, York boats, paddle-wheelers, by horseback and wagons.
 They contended with insects, lack of safe water, wild animals, terrible storms, illness and horrendous welcoming speeches.

 Dufferin was a brilliant orator.
 He may even have coined Manitoba’s motto in a speech he gave on departing the province a few weeks after his visit to Selkirk: “From its Geographical position, and its peculiar characteristics, Manitoba may be regarded as the keystone of that mighty arch of sister provinces which spans the continent from the Atlantic to the Pacific.” (page 366, My Canadian Journal) Hence: “the Keystone province”.
 This was while Manitoba was but a “postage stamp” (100 miles by 100 miles) and not the “keystone shape” it assumed in 1912.

-During World War II, more than 30 volunteers joined the Canadian Armed Forces from this one street.
-The loyalty and the pride of country shown by this remarkable group of boys and men illustrated Selkirk’s dedication and courage in time of war.
+During World War II, 35 volunteers joined the Canadian Armed Forces from this one street.
+The loyalty and the pride of country shown by this remarkable group of men and women illustrated Selkirk’s dedication and courage in time of war.